LucidHacker9999/Server-Cloner/README.md

 # Server-Cloner
-Clones Servers And Makes Them Yours!
+Clones Servers, And Makes Them Yours!
+I found it Usefull, So you can just copy the server in stead of just making one and taking hours.